-Scenario 1 - Overnight fall of the Index
+Scenario 1 - Overnight rise of the Underlying Stock

-On any business day, the opening level of the Index may be higher or lower than the closing level on the previous day.
-The difference between the previous closing level and the opening level of the Index is termed a "gap".
-If the opening level of the Index is approximately 14% or more below the previous day closing level, the Air Bag Mechanism would only be triggered when the market opens (including the pre-opening session) the following day, and the Certificates would lose their entire value in such event.
+On any business day, the opening price of the Underlying Stock may be higher or lower than the closing price on the previous day.
+The difference between the previous closing price and the opening price of the Underlying Stock is termed a "gap".
+If the opening price of the Underlying Stock is 20% or more above the previous day closing price, the Air Bag Mechanism would only be triggered when the market opens (including the pre-opening session) the following day, and the Certificates would lose their entire value in such event.